Coma (2022 film): Marketing

 The first image featuring Louise Labèque, the full cast and plot details were revealed on 2 February 2022.
 Two clips from the film titled "Catatonie" and "Cullen" were released on 10 February 2022.
 The clip titled "Cullen" featured the voices of Gaspard Ulliel and Laetitia Casta as the dolls Scott and Sharon, respectively.

 Belgian sales company Best Friend Forever released a poster and an exclusive 20-second teaser trailer for the film on their Instagram account on 11 February 2022.

 On 16 February 2022, Best Friend Forever released on their Instagram account a new 9-second clip featuring Louise Labèque playing an electronic device similar to Rubik's Cube.

 New Story released a new poster for the film on their official website in early October 2022.
 The film's official trailer was released on New Story's social media on 14 October 2022.

 Release

 On 2 February 2022, it was reported that Brussels-based company Best Friend Forever had acquired the film.

 The film had its world premiere in the 'Encounters' section at the 72nd Berlin International Film Festival on 12 February 2022.
 It made its North American premiere at the 60th New York Film Festival in the 'Currents' section on 1 October 2022, and was screened at the 2022 BFI London Film Festival in the 'Dare' section on 5 October 2022.

 New Story released the film in theaters in France on 16 November 2022.
 The film will be released on DVD on 22 March 2023.

+Film Movement bought distribution rights for North America, releasing the film in select theaters in the United States on 17 May 2024, and on their streaming platform on 10 September 2024.